kangk1204/Octopus-toolkit2/doc/tutorial.rst

 * ``C`` : Select the options to analyze and click the Run button.
 (Option : Defalut)

-Finally, Octopus-toolkit will automatically download raw files in the GSE48685 ftp directory and subsequenty analyzes the data.
+Finally, Octopus-toolkit will automatically download raw files in the GSE48685 ftp directory and subsequenty analyze the data.
 The output will be stored in a specified directory.
 No other action is required.

 .. _tutorial2: